October 26, 2018

 At our elementary we also require that students that have been vomiting do not return to school until 24 hours after their last episode of vomiting.
 No anti-vomiting medication must have been given for at least eight hours prior to return to school.

-We need the help of all parents in stopping the spread of these illnesses.
-Please keep your child at home until they are symptom free for a full 24 hours.
-That is the only way we will finally stop the spread of these viruses.
+We need the help of all parents in stopping the spread of illness.
+Please keep your child at home until they are symptom free for a full 24 hours or until the date the doctor writes that they may return.

 DO NOT SEND MEDICATIONS TO SCHOOL FOR THE NURSE TO ADMINISTER